acantu27/TweetStreamer/README.md

 ACCESS_SECRET = 'access_secret_here'
 ```

-Fill out the rest of the information in the `settings.py` file. `SEARCH_TERMS` specifies which keywords to filter for.
-If you desire no filters then leave the default values. `SEARCH_LANG` filters tweets based off the language specified.
+Fill out the rest of the information in the `settings.py` file. `SEARCH_TERMS` specifies which keywords to filter.
+If you desire no filters, then leave the default values. `SEARCH_LANG` filters tweets based off the language specified.
 ```python
 SEARCH_TERMS = ["a", "e", "i", "o", "u"]
 SEARCH_LANG = ["en"]